Aditaayan/Implementation-of-K-Means-Clustering-for-Customer-Segmentation/README.md

 Program to implement the K Means Clustering for Customer Segmentation.

-Developed by: SATHYAA R
+Developed by: ADITAAYAN M

-RegisterNumber: 212223100052
+RegisterNumber: 212223040006

 ```
 import pandas as pd